yaronf/I-D/STAR/draft-sheffer-acme-star.md

 was understood, as indicated by the "recurrent" attribute included in the created Order.
-Since the standard ACME protocol does not allow to explicitly cancel a pending Order (the DELETE operation above is an extension), an unhappy Proxy will probably let the Order expire instead of following through with the authorization process.
+Since the standard ACME protocol does not allow to explicitly cancel a pending Order (the DELETE operation above is an extension), a Proxy that encounters an non-supporting server will probably let the Order expire instead of following through with the authorization process.

 ## Fetching the Certificates